Representation of non-semibounded quadratic forms and orthogonal additivity: Introduction

 The representation theorem of quadratic forms was instrumental in developing the perturbation theory of self-adjoint operators and had enormous importance in Mathematical Physics, in particular in the development of Quantum Mechanics (see also Section~10 of \cite{Simon18} for a review of the central importance of quadratic forms in the analysis of self-adjointness of unbounded operators in non-relativistic Quantum Mechanics).
-Moreover, due to the min-max principle, quadratic forms also play a fundamental role in the study of many important spectral properties (like, e.g., existence of spectral gaps) for operators like Laplacians on manifolds as well as on quantum and discrete graphs (see \cite{lledo-post08a,lledo-post08b,fabila-lledo-post18}).
-It is remarkable that non-semibounded quadratic forms play an important role in the characterization of significant operators like the Laplace-Beltrami operator on Riemannian manifolds with boundary (and dimension $\geq 2$) due to the non-trivial boundary term (see for instance the recent results in \cite{Ib14}) or Dirac-like operators in any dimension \cite{Ib15}, as well in its numerical applications \cite{Ib13,Lop17}.
+Moreover, due to the min-max principle, quadratic forms also play a fundamental role in the study of spectral properties (like, e.g., existence of spectral gaps) for operators like Laplacians on manifolds as well as on quantum and discrete graphs (see \cite{balmaseda19,balmaseda19b,lledo-post08a,lledo-post08b,fabila-lledo-post18,fabila-lledo19,post:16}).
+It is remarkable that non-semibounded quadratic forms play an important role in the characterisation of significant operators like the Laplace-Beltrami operator on Riemannian manifolds with boundary (and dimension $\geq 2$) due to the non-trivial boundary term (see for instance the recent results in \cite{Ib14}) or Dirac-like operators in any dimension \cite{Ib15, Perez17}.

-The decomposition of the Hilbert space in terms of a direct integral and the notion of orthogonal additivity provides a natural and consistent way in which to split a non-semibounded quadratic form into semibounded ones.
-This makes it possible to extend results on semibounded forms to non-semibounded ones, provided they admit such a splitting.